Jamal Mayers: Playing career

-Prior to being drafted in the NHL, Mayers was a star player at Western Michigan University from 1992-96.
+Prior to being drafted in the NHL, Mayers was a star player at Western Michigan University from 1992 to 1996.

-Mayers was drafted 89th overall by the St. Louis Blues in the 1993 NHL Entry Draft and played 10 seasons for the Blues until he was traded to the Toronto Maple Leafs in exchange for a third round pick in the 2008 NHL Entry Draft on June 19, 2008, one day before the draft.
+Mayers was drafted 89th overall by the St. Louis Blues in the 1993 NHL entry draft and played 10 seasons for the Blues until he was traded to the Toronto Maple Leafs in exchange for a third-round pick in the 2008 NHL entry draft on June 19, 2008, one day before the draft.

 On January 31, 2010, Mayers was traded along with Matt Stajan, Niklas Hagman and Ian White to the Calgary Flames for Dion Phaneuf, Fredrik Sjöström and prospect Keith Aulie.
 Mayers signed with the San Jose Sharks as a free agent at the end of the season for a one-year contract.

 On June 20, 2011, Sharks General Manager Doug Wilson announced that Mayers would not be re-signed for the 2011–12 season.

 On July 1, 2011, Mayers signed with the Chicago Blackhawks to a one-year contract worth $550,000.
 The Blackhawks re-signed Mayers to a one-year contract worth $600,000 for the 2012–13 season.
 On April 5, 2012, late in the 2011–12 season, Mayers was headbutted by the Minnesota Wild's Nate Prosser during a scrum in front of the net.
 Prosser apologized to Mayers after the game, and was given a one-game suspension for his actions by the NHL.